-Micro Credentials: Data Mining with Introduction to Machine Learning
+Micro Credentials: Machine Learning

 Northeastern University Micro Credentials